This content is only available to Culture Press members. Become a member.

 Producer and director Orthel receives this award for his special merit for Dutch film culture.
 In 1975, he made a name for himself with the impressive documentary A semblance of doubt, about the prisoners and guards of Auschwitz and Westerbork.
 As a producer, he often committed to difficult projects by young makers.
 The documentary he produced Bastøy, about a Norwegian prison island, will premiere this festival.

-Just when it was announced that musical production house M-Lab is in financial distress, a helping hand comes from Dutch theatre critics.
+Just when it was announced that musical production house M-Lab is in financial distress, there comes a helping hand from Dutch theatre critics.
 Indeed, the annual Prize of Criticism goes to the laboratory that produces musicals that almost always matter.
 We quote the jury report:A laboratory is not only for somewhat unworldly scientists who are fiddling on the square millimetre...

 She has just returned from a long holiday in her native Norway and, although many Norwegians find Ibsen boring these days, she herself loves his work.
 Maren Bjorseth is a third-year directing student at the AHK.
 Her Dutch is flawless; it is hard to believe she has only lived here for two years.
 Maren is one of four directing students chosen to take a master class from German director Thomas Ostermeier, artistic director of Schaubühne Berlin.
 Last year, the Stadschouwburg showed his Hamlet (starring a nasty, rather fat Hamlet) and in December, Ostermeier will direct Ibsen's Spoken at Toneelgroep Amsterdam.